swiftlang/swift/docs/Pattern Matching.rst

 * Visitor pattern: there's some way of declaring a method on the full ADT and then implementing it for each individual alternative.
-You do this in OO languages mostly because there's no direct language support for closed disjoint unions (as opposed to open disjoint unions, which is essentially just subclassing).
+You do this in OO languages mostly because there's no direct language support for closed disjoint unions (as opposed to open disjoint unions, which subclassing lets you achieve at some performance cost).

   * plus: doesn't require language support
   * plus: easy to "overload" and provide different kinds of pattern matching on